Ridowan-sajid/numpy-note/README.md

 	filedata=filedata.astype('int16')
 	print(filedata)

-* delimiter = to seperate every value from data.txt file.
+* delimiter = to seperate every value which we get from data.txt file.
 * automatically filedata gives us float value. but we want
 * int value that's why we turn float value to int value.